-This paper describes an approach to model students' knowledge growth from novice to expert within the framework of a help system, ABSYNT, in the domain of functional programming.
+Abstract: This paper describes an approach to model students' knowledge growth from novice to expert within the framework of a help system, ABSYNT, in the domain of functional programming.
 The help system has expert knowledge about a large solution space.
-On the other hand, in order to provide learner-centered help there is a model of the students' actual state of domain knowledge.
+On the other hand, in order to provide learner-centered help there is a model of the student's actual state of domain knowledge.
 The model is continuously updated based on the learner's actions.
 It distinguishes between newly acquired and improved knowledge.
 Newly acquired knowledge is represented by augmenting the model with rules from the expert knowledge base.
+Although they are expert rules, only rules able to explain the student's action sequences are incorporated in the model.
 Knowledge improvement is represented by rule composition.
+This allows the prediction of various knowledge acquisition phenomena, like performance speedup and a decrease of verbalizations.

 In this way, the knowledge contained in the model is partially ordered from general rules to more specific schemas for solution fragments to specific cases (= example solutions).

-The model is implemented but not yet actually used for help generation within the help system.
+The model construction is implemented but not yet actually used for help generation within the help system.
 This paper focuses on knowledge diagnosis as accomplished by the model, and on an empirical analysis of some of its predictions.

-Keywords: Knowledge acquisition, knowledge optimization, schema identification, empirical validation of student models, analysis of time-based and correction-based data
+Keywords: knowledge acquisition, knowledge optimization, schema identification, empirical validation of student models, analysis of time-based and correction-based data